 In other words, don't make your first message something that's trying to sell a product; instead, use a "Sequence"; where you start by providing value and generating trust (to get them to open future e-mails), then move on to talking about your "Upcoming Amazing Deal" and then eventually provide the link.

+The More You Generate Buzz And Excitement Around Your Product, The More Likely You'll Generate Sales!

 *Stay Tuned For Tomorrow's E-Mail: Promote Your Business With E-Mail Marketing!